syncfusion-content/uwp-docs/uwp/Diagram/Automatic-Layouts.md

 ---
 layout: post
-title: Syncfusion | Layout nodes and connectors in an organized structure.
+title: Automatic Layouts in UWP Diagram control | Syncfusion
-description: How to arrange Nodes by using the Automatic Layouts?
+description: Learn here all about Automatic Layouts support in Syncfusion UWP Diagram (SfDiagram) control and more.
 platform: uwp
 control: SfDiagram
 documentation: ug
 ---

-# Automatic Layout
+# Automatic Layouts in UWP Diagram (SfDiagram)

 SfDiagram provides support to auto-arrange the nodes in the Diagram area that is referred as **Layout**.
 It includes the following layout modes.